1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

     Don't try to cover it up with some kind of insulation, even though Kapton tape should stand the heat.
 You'll risk a shortcut which then will harm your motherboard and might even cause more severe damage!

     Generally speaking, you can check the wiring of the thermistor by measuring the electrical continuity of the wires.
 If your multimeter doesn't have this function, you can measure the resistance instead.
     However, *it's advisable to measure the resistance, even though your multimeter offers the function of probing for continuity,* because it might be the case that a wire still passes the check for continuity, but that individual strands of the wire are broken.
-This causes problems if those strands lose contact permanently or during movement of the bed, as it leads to a higher resistance and therefore a wrong temperature being reported.
+This causes problems if those strands lose contact permanently or during movement of the head, as it leads to a higher resistance and therefore a wrong temperature being reported.

     The difficulty here though is to actually measure one wire by itself, because you can only access one end of the wire (at the connector), the other end is inside of the thermistor's capsule.
 So if you measure the resistance probing at both contacts of the two wires, you already measure the thermistor itself as well.
     However, by doing so you could still be able to tell if the wiring is faulty when you move the wires around while probing and see if the resistance value will spontaneously change.
 It actually wouldn't really help you in the end though to know if it's either the wiring or the thermistor itself, as you can't just change the wiring.
 Due to the construction of the thermistor and it's wiring, you'd have to replace the whole unit anyway though.